b401/Blog/kerberos.md

 Kerberoasting is used to crack NTLM passwords of users that are used as service accounts (Accounts with a valid servicePrincipalName value).
 Found with the command: ``Get-ADUser -Filter * | Where {$_.servicePrincipalName -ne $null}``

-When a TGS ticket gets requested, the session key gets hashed with a timestamp and the service accounts credentials (THe account with the SPN) and sent back to the requester.
+When a TGS ticket gets requested, the session key gets hashed with a timestamp and the service accounts credentials (The account with the SPN) and sent back to the requester.
 It is not important if the user has access to the service yet since the TGS ticket gets created anyway.

 Since the attacker knows 1/2 variables (the timestamp) he can just dump the TGS ticket from memory and bruteforce it locally until he finds the valid password hash.